gratajik/book-memory-bank/README.md

 ### Basic full update

-Most of the time you will just ask to update memory bank  this should pick up all changes and update the correct files.
-If this is not working, you can use the other Automatic Content Analysis Prompts
+Most of the time you will just ask to update memory bank - this should pick up all changes and update the correct files.
+If this is not working, you can use the other Automatic Content Analysis Prompts - the most used will be update:

 ```